sudesnac/HumanBF-Connectivity/README.md

 ### Diff_gradients

-This notebook contains the code to compute diffusion gradients, diffusion gradient-weighted cortical maps, statistical analysis of the gradients against the histologically defined subregions and respective figures (Fig. 1B,C,D left and Fig. 2A top).
+This notebook contains the code to compute diffusion gradients, diffusion gradient-weighted cortical maps, statistical analysis of the gradients against the histologically defined subregions and respective figures (Fig. 1B,C,D left).
 {More detailed description of this notebook, what data is required to run through it, any changes users will need to make to paths and that kind of thing...}

 ### Func_gradients